Berg0162/Bluefruit-Steering-Server/README.md

 | Voice-activated steering with TinyML | ℹ️ | [`OVS-VoiceControl`](https://github.com/Berg0162/Open-Virtual-Steering-VoiceControl) |
 > ℹ️ The **VoiceControl** project is tightly coupled to the **XIAO ESP32S3 Sense**, which includes a built-in microphone and supports only **NimBLE (ESP32)**.
 A Bluefruit version is not applicable.

+## ❓ What is Bluefruit?

+**Bluefruit** is Adafruit's branding for its line of development boards and firmware built around **Nordic Semiconductor's nRF52 family** of Bluetooth Low Energy (BLE) chips.

+Bluefruit boards run on the ARM Cortex-M4F processors and support BLE peripheral mode via the **Adafruit Bluefruit Arduino Core**.
+These boards are widely used for wireless sensor, controller, and wearable projects due to their low power consumption, built-in Bluetooth stack, and Arduino compatibility.

+This repository provides code that specifically targets **Adafruit's Bluefruit stack**, using their `Bluefruit.begin()`, `BLEService`, and `BLECharacteristic` APIs — separate from ESP32 or NimBLE-based implementations.

 ## 🔧 How the code works

 With the **BluefruitSteeringServer** library installed, developers can easily create applications that act as **dedicated BLE steering controllers** for use with **virtual cycling platforms**.